hhotdong/math/set/set_theory.md

 <details><summary>Subset</summary>

-  - Given two sets A, B, if all elements of A are also in B, we can say "A is a subset of B", which is written symbolically as "$`A \subseteq B`$".
+  - Given two sets A and B, if all elements of A are also in B, we can say "A is a subset of B", which is written symbolically as "$`A \subseteq B`$".
     - ex.
 A = { a, b }, B = { a, b, c }. $`A \subset B`$

 </details>